-- Published Educational Information – Most of the course material taught in U.S. universities which is published in the course catalogue and open to the public is considered public and falls within the educational information exception.
+- Published educational information: Most of the course materials taught in U.S. universities, published in the course catalog, and open to the public are excluded from regulation.